… to the heart of the Yuri world!

-Does this mean that for guys all porn must eventually boil down to a choice between Bara and female authored non-m:m porn?
+Does this mean that for guys all porn must eventually boil down to a choice between geicomi and woman-authored non-m:m porn?
 Where does otokonoko fit in?
-Must we essentialise and cut to the chase?
+Must we essentialize and cut to the chase?
 I hear from one prominent gaijin-in-Japan blogger that if one marries a Japanese woman, she will make all the purchasing decisions for the household.
 Can this suggest a solution?

 Aside: Dude, start running to the station Now!
 Bring her the umbrella and the white wine, with the cork – no screw-top cheap stuff.
 Her call wasn’t about the umbrella, read the mood, duhhhh!
 As a gaijin boyfriend you were supposed to offer the possibility of something more than the homegrown salaryman model and it wasn’t stability or earning potential.
 Do you need a fricking app on your iphone to clue you in?
 Ok, I get it, you were making a point… Umbrella, check!
 White wine, check!
 Wonder if the verdamnt flower shop is still open..
 Running shoes, check!

 Or is this some kind of lesbian isolationist plot?
 (Gay guys tough luck, you are still stuck with us patriarchal oppressors – you can’t fool me – we are all guys and I know how I think so I am going to offload the worst of that onto you, as a nasty suspicion of what you are capable of at a moments notice, just as always…)

 This is just getting sad.

 Can we look at our porn with unclouded eyes?